Kyei-Ernest/The-journey/README.md

 Python Data Analysis Libraries: Learning Pandas, NumPy, Seaborn, and Matplotlib to handle data effectively.
 Future Plans
 Once I solidify my foundation in data handling and software engineering, I will focus on mastering machine learning itself.
 This journey may seem ambitious, but I believe in the power of incremental progress and am confident I will achieve expertise in machine learning in the coming years.

+I am open to internships right now and you can contact me through my email. "ernestkyei101@gmail.com"